teuben/teunix/docs/astronomy-on-ubuntu.md

   - Skychart
   - Digital Universe Atlas (AMNH) - partiview
   - OpenUniverse Space Simulator
+- astrophotography:
-- astrophotography:   gimp, darktable, digikam, ekos
+  - gimp, darktable, digikam, ekos
+  - fitscli (fits liberator)
+  - pixinsight
 - OpenRocket
 - http://www.distroastro.org/   (mate based)
-- fitscli (fits liberator), pixinsight

 ### ASCL

-The [Astrophysics Source Code Library (ASCL)](https://ascl.net) is a registry where you can find 2000+ codes listed from (peer reviewed) papers.
+The [Astrophysics Source Code Library (ASCL)](https://ascl.net) is a registry where you can find 2000+ (and growing) codes listed from (peer reviewed) papers.
 Most of those you will have to install via source.
 ASCL has a pretty good search tool to find related codes.
-You can also find ASCL codes via papers, for example if you look at CGS at (provide link)
+You can also find ASCL codes via papers, for example if you look at CGS at https://ui.adsabs.harvard.edu/abs/2019ascl.soft04003T

 ## 4. The Good and the Bad about Ubuntu